 In these unprecedented times, the most vulnerable are bearing the brunt of the effects of COVID-19, exacerbating the oral health disparities that Arcora Foundation and our partners are working hard to reduce.
 To support safety net providers, and the vulnerable populations they serve, we are opening applications for Safety Net Support Grants.
 This funding is open to Federally Qualified Health Centers, Urban Indian dental programs, and non-profit dental clinics facing unprecedented financial challenges as a result of COVID-19.

+Safety Net and Tribal Support Grant applications are due July 10, 2020.
 Those interested in applying can learn more and download the application on our Grants page.

 Supporting food security through grants